Search and Filter Logs

 In a WHERE clause

-The WHERE command supports full boolean logic with typed expressions:
+The where operator supports full boolean logic with typed expressions:

 Wildcards

-Use * as a wildcard in field-value filters:
+Use a trailing * as a wildcard in from-stage field-value filters:

 # Match any host starting with "web-"